MaxV6ft4/stock-analysis/README.md

                 tickerVolumes(i) = 0

     - the second loop increased the volume by adding the inital volume (zero) to the value of each cell in colummn H of the two data sheets.
-Here, the volumes are looped over all at once because they *immediately have access to the entire ticker index*, allowing them to instantly locate the correct ticker.
+Here, the volumes were looped over all at once because they *immediately had access to the entire ticker index*, allowing them to instantly locate the correct ticker.
 Using the letter i to represent the number of rows, I began the loop as follows:

             For i = 2 To RowCount